Demirozcn/basic-register-and-sign-in/README.md

 Password double checker in case of any typos ✓

-Add a email verificatiom system (Working on it)
+Add a email verification system (Working on it)